Understanding Fentanyl Addiction in Teens

 Partial Hospitalization Program (PHP)

-PHP is a transition program for teens who are ready to move beyond full-time residential treatment but could still benefit from a more intensive support structure.
-For those teens stepping down from full-time residential treatment, PHP aids in long-term recovery as it allows teens to return to their new everyday lives while providing structured treatment.
+PHP is a transitional program for teens who are ready to move beyond full-time residential treatment but could still benefit from an intensive support structure.
+For teens stepping down from full-time residential treatment, PHP aids in long-term recovery as it allows teens to return to their new everyday lives while providing structured treatment.

 Intensive Outpatient Program (IOP)